amethon/www/_reflections/journal2.md

 Despite the chaos caused by Michel's mishap, it was hard to stay angry at him and we all chuckled at the amusing incident.
 It served as a reminder to be cautious with cleaning supplies and to always be aware of the power of the sun.
 This small, yet memorable moment added to the excitement and events of the day.

-As we journey towards the unknown depths of the unexplored waters, I am filled with a sense of excitement and anticipation.
+As we journey towards the unknown depths of the unexplored waters, I am overwhelmed by a feeling of excitement and anticipation.
 Who knows what wonders and marvels we will encounter as we descend into the depths?
 I am eager to document every moment of this journey for the benefit of future scholars.

 Until next time,